Seattle Birth Injury Attorney

-Doctors often recommend C-sections when it’s the safest option for the mother and child.
+Doctors often recommend a cesarean section (C-section) when it’s the safest option for the mother and child.
 But a C-section is a serious surgery that requires extreme care.
 A surgical error during a C-section can be life-threatening.

 Physicians don’t cause preeclampsia through their carelessness.
 But lack of attention and care can lead to this life-threatening condition going unnoticed.
 Preeclampsia includes high blood pressure and potential organ damage.
 It’s only possible to treat when doctors and nurses notice the signs.

 If a woman experiences a uterine rupture during pregnancy or birth, it’s essential a doctor diagnoses and treats the condition right away.
-The condition requires a C-section and repairing the uterus or a hysterectomy.
+The condition requires a C-section and uterus repair or a hysterectomy.

 The Washington Medical Malpractice Claim Process

-If you or your child suffered an injury during pregnancy or birth, we recommend you talk with an attorney who specializes in medical malpractice law.
-Whether or not you have a claim depends on whether a health care provider failed to uphold their professional standard of care or get your informed consent.
-There has to be expert evidence they were negligent for you to pursue compensation.
+If you or your child suffered an injury during pregnancy or birth, we recommend that you talk with an attorney who specializes in medical malpractice law.
+Whether you have a claim depends on whether a health care provider failed to uphold their professional standard of care or get your informed consent.
+There has to be expert evidence that they were negligent for you to pursue compensation.

-Matt Menzer and his team have decades of collective experience.
+Attorney Menzer and his team have decades of collective experience.
 They aren’t afraid to go up against hospitals and insurers with large legal teams.
-Matt is well-aware of the ways medical providers and their insurers try to get out of medical malpractice claims or pay out as little as possible.
+They are well-aware of the ways medical providers and their insurers try to get out of medical malpractice claims or pay out as little as possible.